Mistakes to Avoid After an Auto Accident

 2. Not Getting a Police Report

 The human memory is fallible especially when people have had a chance to consult with their insurance company or attorney.
-Even if you don’t feel that any major damages or injuries have been suffered, it is always advisable to get an official police report.
+Even if you don’t feel that any major damages or injuries have been suffered, it is always advisable to get an official police report, also known as a crash report.

 3. Failing to Seek Immediate Medical Attention

 Many times, people are injured in an auto accident without realizing it until sometime later.
 Shock, adrenaline rush and stress can all hide injuries for some time after the accident.
 Always have a medical examination as soon after a collision as possible.
-This is to protect your health and to help establish when and how you suffered any injuries.
+This is to protect your health and to help establish when and how you suffered any injuries, and avoid an insurance claim denial.

 4. Not Taking Pictures